-2 This method of creating a fire and ambulance district continues to be available under the act.
+&lt;sup>2 This method of creating a fire and ambulance district continues to be available under the bill.
 It is relocated to division (A)(2) of R.C.
 505.375.

-The act expands the preceding general definition of a "transient vendor" to include any person who, on the streets or while traveling about a township, attempts to arrange an appointment for a future estimate or sales call. correspondingly amends the preceding exception to the definition to include any person who represents an Ohio tax-exempt entity that notifies the board of township trustees that its representatives are present in the township for the purpose of attempting to make those arrangements.
+The bill expands the definition of a "transient vendor" to include any person who, on the streets or while traveling about a township, attempts to arrange an appointment for a future estimate or sales call.
+It correspondingly amends the exception to the definition to include any person who represents an Ohio taxexempt entity that notifies the board of township trustees that its representatives are present in the township for the purpose of attempting to make those arrangements.
 (R.C.
 505.94(B)(2).)